jtfromus/DiscordBot/README.md

-This is Silent's Discord bot, adding more functions to the bot on top of the random crucible map chooser
+This is Silent's Discord bot, working on a weapon rating a recommendation function to the bot